John Stavros New Book

 John Stavros is a Greek-born, New York–raised cultural pioneer whose five-decade career spans sports, fashion, music, entertainment, design, and creative direction.
 From the 1960s London rock revolution to the rise of American soccer culture, and from New York’s artistic avant-garde to global multimedia innovation, Stavros has left an indelible imprint on multiple cultural movements on both sides of the Atlantic.

-Simultaneously, Stavros became deeply embedded in New York’s fashion, art, and glam-rock underground.
-He promoted the iconic Granny Takes a Trip, contributed to the glam rock movement, and collaborated with legends including Johnny Thunders, Sylvain Sylvain, and Bill Aucoin (manager of KISS) on visual branding and cultural presentation.
-As part of his creative circle, Stavros worked alongside Antonio Lopez, and moved socially among Jerry Hall, Bryan Ferry, Mick Jagger, and Andy Warhol — who photographed Stavros for his famed “Body Parts” series.
+Simultaneously, Stavros became deeply embedded in New York’s fashion, art, and glam rock underground.
+He promoted the iconic Granny Takes a Trip, contributed to the glam rock movement, and collaborated with figures such as Johnny Thunders, Sylvain Sylvain, and Bill Aucoin (manager of KISS) on visual branding and cultural presentation.
+As part of his creative circle, Stavros worked alongside Antonio Lopez and moved within the same social orbit as Jerry Hall and Andy Warhol, who photographed Stavros for his famed “Body Parts” series.

-His visual and cultural influence expanded into media and performance through art direction for funk icon Betty Davis, appearances as a four-page centerfold in After Dark — the global LGBTQ arts bible of the era — and coverage in major national newspapers, including The New York Times, The Los Angeles Times, and The St. Petersburg Times.
+His visual and cultural influence expanded into media and performance through art direction for funk icon Betty Davis, a four-page centrefold appearance in After Dark—the global LGBTQ arts publication of the era—and coverage in major national newspapers, including The New York Times, The Los Angeles Times, and The St. Petersburg Times.

 Today, Stavros channels this legacy into active contemporary creation through multiple ventures, including:

-He is also writing multiple forthcoming titles, including Ramona 009, The Foreigner, The Creation of the SSTs, and The Gay Mafia of the 70s.
+He is currently writing multiple forthcoming titles, including Ramona 009, The Foreigner, The Creation of the SSTs, and Soul Fire, which explores the Gay Mafia of the 1970s.